rclone/rclone/docs/content/cloudinary.md

 This is a backend for the [cloudinary.com](https://cloudinary.com/) storage service.

 #### About Cloudinary
-[cloudinary.com](https://cloudinary.com/)  provides real-time image and video optimizations, transformations, and CDN delivery.
-Over 1,000 businesses and 70,000 developers trust Cloudinary with their images and videos on the web.
+[cloudinary.com](https://cloudinary.com/) is an an image and video API platform Trusted by 1.5 million developers and 10,000 enterprise and hyper-growth companies as a critical part of their tech stack to deliver visualize engaging experiences

 #### Accounts & Pricing

-To use this backend, you need to [create an account](https://cloudinary.com/registration/) on Cloudinary.
+To use this backend, you need to [create a free account](https://cloudinary.com/users/register_free) on Cloudinary.
 Start with a free plan with generous usage limits.
 Then, as your requirements grow, upgrade to a plan that best fits your needs.
-See [the pricing details](https://cloudinary.com/plans).
+See [the pricing details](https://cloudinary.com/pricing).

 ## Configuration

 Here is an example of making a Cloudinary configuration.

-Firstly create a [cloudinary.com](https://cloudinary.com/) account and choose a plan.
+Firstly create a [cloudinary.com](https://cloudinary.com/users/register_free) account and choose a plan.

 You will need to log in and get the `API Key` and `API Secret` for your account from the developer section.